 Aissatou Balde is the Secretary of Financial Matters for the Network of Organizations Combating Trafficking in Persons in Guinea.
 She also serves as President of the National Union of Domestic Workers, and as a member of the National Committee for Combating Trafficking in Persons and Related Practices.
 Aissatou holds a degree in Business Administration and a diploma in social assistance.
 She previously was a social worker at Doctors Without Borders Belgium (MSF/B), working with psychosocial support for people living with HIV/AIDS, and worked with UNICEF and UNDP on psychosocial support for child victims of Ebola.

-The project equips young people and religious leaders with knowledge about human trafficking and skills to effectively combat this phenomenon.
+The project equipped 20 young people and 20 religious leaders with knowledge about human trafficking and skills to effectively combat this phenomenon through two 2-day awareness raising training sessions.
+Aissatou also directly sensitized over 200 people and indirectly reached more through the media and social networks.

-Young people will be provided with reliable and useful information to stop the evolution of trafficking.
-Youth and religious leaders will be equipped with knowledge and skills to communicate information on irregular migration to promote informed decision-making on migration issues and local entrepreneurship.
-The project also will provide the community with knowledge for effective prevention and positive change regarding irregular immigration.
+Youth and religious leaders gained knowledge and skills to communicate about irregular migration, promoting informed decisions and local entrepreneurship as alternatives.
+The project also provided the community with knowledge for effective prevention and positive change regarding irregular immigration.

 Aissatou participated in the IVLP Project: Combating Trafficking in Persons, organized by the U.S. Department of State and World Learning, in partnership with El Paso Council for International Visitors, Georgia Council for International Visitors, Global Ties Sacramento, and Global Ties San Fransisco.